African Ancestry Project Youth Dialogue

 *Following successful attendance of the dialogue series, participants will receive a certificate of participation.

-This Youth Dialogue Series is directed by Alice Mũrage and implemented in partnership Dr. Maureen Kihika, the BC Black History Awareness Society, and the SFU Morris J. Wosk Centre for Dialogue.
+This Youth Dialogue Series is directed by Alice Mũrage and implemented in partnership with Dr. Maureen Kihika, the BC Black History Awareness Society, and the SFU Morris J. Wosk Centre for Dialogue.